pudo/dataset/docs/index.rst

 Although managing data in relational database has plenty of benefits, we find them rarely being used in the typical day-to-day work with small to medium scale datasets.
 But why is that?
 Why do we see an awful lot of data stored in static files in CSV or JSON format?

-Because **programmers are lazy** they tend to prefer the easiest solution they find.
+Because **programmers are lazy**, and thus they tend to prefer the easiest solution they find.
 And in **Python**, a database wasn't the simplest solution for storing a bunch of structured data.
 This is what **dataset** is going to change!

-In short, dataset combines the straightforwardness of No-SQL interfaces with the full power and flexibility of relational databases.
+In short, dataset combines the straightforwardness of NoSQL interfaces with the full power and flexibility of relational databases.

 ::